 Should I take Math 30 or a flavor of Math 31?

-Math 30 and Math 31 are first and second semester calculus.
-Math 30 covers roughly similar ground to AP Calculus AB and Math 31 corresponds to AP Calculus BC.
-In addition to the regular Math 31, we teach, in the spring semesters, Math 31S that emphasizes applications to the life sciences, and, in the Fall, Math 31H that is a more challenging class and explores connections with other areas of mathematics.
+Math 30 and Math 31 are, respectively, first and second semester calculus.
+Math 30 covers material similar to AP Calculus AB and Math 31 corresponds to AP Calculus BC, though in each case the pace/depth may be greater than in high school.
+In addition to the traditional Math 31, we teach two challenging variants: Math 31S, which emphasizes applications to the sciences, including the life sciences and the social sciences, and Math 31H, which rebuilds calculus concepts from scratch and explores connections with other areas of mathematics like number theory.

-Math 32, Math 32S, Math 60, and Math 67?
+In which order should I take Math 32/32S, Math 60, and Math 67?

-Math 58 (Intro to Statistics) and Math 58B (Intro to Biostatistics) are both introductory level statistics courses and their prerequisite is Math 29 or Math 30.
-If you have had AP Statistics or if you have taken a statistic course in another department (e.g., Econ Stats, Psych Stats) then you should not take either.
-More advanced statistics courses numbered 15x which have only an Intro Statistics class (e.g., AP Stats, Math 58 or 58b, other Stats course) as a prerequisite are offered once a semester.
-It may make more sense to take the latter courses after you have had a bit more math or a bit more experience in the sciences and/or Economics.
+Math 58 (Intro to Statistics) and Math 58B (Intro to Biostatistics) are both introductory level statistics courses and their prerequisite is some flavor of Calculus I. If you have taken a statistics course in another department, like Economics or Psychology, then you should not take either 58 or 58B.
+If you have taken AP Statistics, have a strong understanding of the material and comfort in computing, a more advanced statistics course may be more appropriate for you.
+More advanced statistics courses numbered 15X which require an intro stats class (like AP Statistics, Math 58 or 58B, or other stats courses) are offered each semester.
+It may make more sense to take the advanced courses after you have had a bit more math or a bit more experience in economics or the sciences.

-Math for Humanities
+What about Math for Humanities?

-If I am a Pomona student, are there advantages to taking the introductory math classes at Pomona?
+Are there advantages to taking the introductory math classes at Pomona?

-The Claremont Colleges Mathematics Departments have a cooperative program and Pomona students often take mathematics courses on the other campuses.
+The Claremont Colleges have a cooperative math program and Pomona students often take mathematics courses at the other campuses.
 For introductory courses, however, there are two advantages for staying on your home campus.
 Most mathematics courses emphasize collaboration and many depend on it.
 It could be easier for you to find a supportive group of peers to work with and more convenient to attend evening mentor sessions on your own campus.
 Additionally, as a Pomona student, getting to know Pomona faculty may be helpful as you proceed through the curriculum.